hongtaoh/saebm/README.md

 If to get ADNI results, run `python3 run_adni_loca.py`.
 Results will be found in `adni_norm_results`.

+In `run_adni_loca.py`, one important parameter is the the random seed (Line 78).
+This was done in `notebooks/get_optimal_random_number_for_adni.ipynb`.
+Note that 1) For SA-EBM, we only get the random seed for conjugate priors and used that seed for MLE.
+A better approach is to get a separate seed for MLE, although we didn't do it here; 2) We tried multiple seeds for UCL GMM, but the results (data log likelihood) are the same; 3) DEBM did not have the utility of looking into the data log likelihood, so random seeds are irrelevant here.

 To get the results on ADNI (log tranformming TAU and PTAU), in `run_adni_loca.py`:

     1. Change this line `OUTPUT_DIR = os.path.join(base_dir, 'adni_results')`  to `OUTPUT_DIR = os.path.join(base_dir, 'adni_log_results')`